 This meter displays the audio levels for channel-based audio.
 It shows the signal intensity of PCM input channels, decoded bitstreams, and upmixed content.
 The following figure shows a CP950 audio meter as an example.
-The CP950A audio meter also displays LTS (Left Top Surround) and RTS (Right Top Surround)...
+The CP950A audio meter also displays LTS (Left Top Surround) and RTS (Right Top Surround).
+Note that the test generator signals are not displayed on the audio meter.

-Figure 41: CP950 Audio output meter
+Figure 42: CP950 Audio output meter